Coronavirus digest: Germany records new daily record of infections | DW | 14.01.2022

 The RKI said the omicron variant continues to spread rapidly and accounts for 73 percent of newly detected cases.

-According to RKI figures on January 14 last year, there were over 1,244 deaths recorded while the seven-day incidence stood at 151 cases per 100,000 people.
+According to RKI figures on January 14 last year, there were more than 1,244 deaths recorded while the seven-day incidence stood at 151 cases per 100,000 people.

 Here's a roundup of the latest developments on COVID-19 from around the world: